About IFMA Congresses

 Congresses are normally held every other year.

-The next congress will be the Nineteenth Congress and will be held in Warsaw, Poland from 21st-26th July 2013.
-See the Future Congresses for more information.
+The next congress will be the Twentieth Congress and will be held in Quebec City, Canada from 12th-17th July 2015.
+See the Future Congresses page for more information.

-The Twentieth Congress is planned to be held in eastern Canada in July 2015.
+The Twenty First Congress is planned to be held in Edinburgh, Scotland, UK in July 2017.

 Each congress lasts 6 days and normally attracts between 250 and 400 participants from all continents.
 The scientific programme is run on 3 days of the congress and includes a mixture of plenary papers with invited speakers, panel sessions and concurrent contributed papers and posters.